mtorpey/wooden-ships/1-introduction.md

 4., 5., 6., and 7\.
 :   On lines 4, 5, 6, and 7 place movement allowance for each attitude
     to wind.
-This information can be found in Movement section of the Basic Game (IV A. 3., 4.).
+This information can be found in the Movement section of the Basic Game (*Basic Game IV.A.3--4*).

     Ignore parenthesis for Basic Game as these spaces are intended for full-sail movement in the Advanced Game.